k4sh4n1/research/book_RL_Stanford/002/README.md

 # Code

-Code for this section of the RL book is implemented:
+Code is corresponding to this section of the RL book:

 > 3.2.
 Understanding Markov Property from Stock Price Examples

-Our code is available here:
+Code is available here:

 https://github.com/k4sh4n1/research/tree/master/book_RL_Stanford/002

-The code results are presented here.
+Code results are presented here.

 ![One simulation](simulation1.png "One simulation")